 It can be proven, but is beyond the scope of this book, that

 Theorem 8.10.
-Skus of greatest labor efficiency should be stored in the fast-pick areas with greatest savings per pick.
+SKUs of greatest bang-for-buck should be stored in the fast-pick areas with greatest savings per pick.

 Figure 8.6: Multiple fast-pick areas, such as flow rack and carousel, each with different economics